juliangruber/async-stream/Readme.md

   This is a spec / manual and that's all you need for async streams, you don't need any modules to create a valid stream, not even for convenience.

+## Semantics

+  An async stream is simply a promise returning function.
+If you're familiar with other stream semantics: There's only readable streams, no need for writables and transforms.

+  - A readable is a function: `var read = readable()`.
+  - A transform is a readable that takes a stream as argument: `var read = transform(readable())`.
+  - A writable is a while loop: `var data; while (data = yield read()) {}`.

+It's all pulling and there's simply no need for base classes.

 ## Comparison to node core streams

 Reading